 Additionally, messaging to users who are going to need to receive screening in the future has been revised to advise that they begin a screening discussion with their doctor at age 50 instead of 55.

-Again, this update has not yet been released.
+This update is live now.
 If you have any questions or concerns about this update, please contact us.

 References for these changes as well as updated documentation and support materials are available upon request.